How to Rent an Apartment with Bad (or No) Credit

 |Read Time: 3 Minutes|

-Having bad credit score (below 650) is not the best situation to be in on so many levels because a credit score determines how responsible you are with money.
+Having bad credit score (below 650) or no credit at all is not the best situation to be in on so many levels because a credit score is a pretty good reflection of how responsible you are with your finances.

 Our best tips for renting an apartment with bad credit: